-A total of five customers testified at the Charlotte public hearing.
+A total of five customer witnesses testified at the Charlotte public hearing.
 None of the witnesses testified as to service quality concerns; rather, all expressed concern related to the proposed rate increase.
-One of the witnesses, Brian Lucas, President of the Riverpointe Homeowners' Association, testified that the association has a "great" relationship with CWSNC.
+One of the witnesses, Mr. Brian Lucas, president of the Riverpointe homeowners' association, testified that the association has a great relationship with CWSNC.